tiagocbarbosa/tiagocbarbosa/README.md

 ### Hi there 😁

-My name is Tiago Barbosa and I'm a Computer Science student from Brazil (🇧🇷).
-I've been studying Front-End technologies and I'm currently working at Ericsson Inovação S.A. in Salvador, Bahia.
+Hi, my name is Tiago Castro Barbosa and I'm a System Analyst at Ericsson Inovação S/A in Brazil (🇧🇷)

+In my free time I like to study programming and to code.
 Would you like to see some of my web projects?
 Here they are:

 - Projects using `react-js`:
   1. https://github.com/tiagocbarbosa/flexblog_app